facebookresearch/mmf/docs/source/tutorials/dataset.rst

 Default Configuration
 =====================

-Some things to note about Pythia's configuration:
+Some things to note about MMF's configuration:

-- Each dataset in Pythia has its own default configuration which is usually under this structure ``pythia/commmon/defaults/configs/datasets/[task]/[dataset].yaml`` where ``task`` is the task your dataset belongs to.
+- Each dataset in MMF has its own default configuration which is usually under this structure ``mmf/common/defaults/configs/datasets/[task]/[dataset].yaml`` where ``task`` is the task your dataset belongs to.
 - These dataset configurations can be then included by the user in their end config using ``includes`` directive
 - This allows easy multi-tasking and management of configurations and user can also override the default configurations easily in their own config